Skip to content

 3. Broker:

 This is nothing but a kafka server.
-This is called broker because it is place in between producer and consumer and acts as mediator.
+This is called broker because it is a place in between producer and consumer and acts as mediator.
 Producers and Consumers DO NOT interact directly.
 They use kafka server as a broker to exchange the message.

 4. Cluster: